Osteopontin: Cancer

 Osteopontin is also implicated in excessive scar-formation and a gel has been developed to inhibit its effect.

 AOM1, an anti-osteopontin monoclonal antibody drug developed by Pfizer, Inc. to inhibit osteopontin, showed promise at preventing progression of large metastatic tumors in mouse models of NSCLC.

 Even though Opn promotes metastasis and can be used as a cancer biomarker, latest studies described novel protecting functions of the molecule on innate cell populations during tumor development.
 Particularly, maintenance of a pool of natural killer (NK) cells with optimal immune function is crucial for host defense against cancerous tumor formation.
 A study in PNAS describes iOpn is an essential molecular component responsible for maintenance of functional NK cell expansion.
 Absence of iOPN results in failure to maintain normal NK cellularity and increased cell death following stimulation by cytokine IL-15.
 OPN-deficient NK cells fail to successfully navigate the contraction phase of the immune response, resulting in impaired expansion of long-lived NK cells and defective responses to tumor cells.

 In addition, plasmacytoid dendritic cells (pDCs) protect from melanoma, and this effect is mediated by type I IFNs.
 A study in JCB showed that a specific fragment (SLAYGLR) of the Opn protein can render pDCs more "fit" to protect from melanoma development.
 This was achieved by activation of a novel α4 integrin/IFN-β axis which is MyD88-independent and operates via a PI3K/mTOR/IRF3 pathway.

 Heart failure

 Osteopontin is minimally expressed under normal conditions, but accumulates quickly as heart function declines.
 Specifically, it plays a central role in the remodeling response to myocardial infarction, and is dramatically upregulated in hypertrophic (HCM) and dilated cardiomyopathy (DCM).
+Spatial transcriptomics and single cell studies reveal the expression of Osteopontin via macrophages and the interaction of these cells with myofibroblasts.
 Once abundant, it stimulates a wide range of physiological changes in the myocardium, including angiogenesis, local production of cytokines, differentiation of myofibroblasts, increased deposition of extracellular matrix, and hypertrophy of cardiomyocytes.
 Taken together, these processes remodel the structure of the heart, in effect reducing its ability to function normally, and increasing risk for heart failure.